 With thousands of shares on each post (some with as many as half a million), it’s clear that the comedian has captured the corporate culture zeitgeist and the imagination of 20- and 30-somethings pretending to work while surfing the internet in ‘team pods’ everywhere.
 The tagline ‘Funny because it’s true’ is the perfect way to describe how close her cartoons hit to home.

 From providing appropriate nodding techniques to a people-pleaser’s guide to pleasing people or my personal favourite: the non-threatening leadership strategies for women, Cooper has her finger on the pulse of every possible office situation you’ve encountered:

 If you enjoyed the seminal 10 Tricks to Appear Smart in Meetings, your life is about to get 900% better (yes, I did the math on that and the internet assures me this is the correct number).
-In her new book 100 Tricks to Appear Smart in Meetings (out next month and available to pre-order now), Cooper satirises corporate culture as we know it, with a particular emphasis on meetings – the necessary evil where people go to demonstrate how much they love the sound of their own voice, plan what to stream on Netflix that night, and allow the boss to see what a big-picture-thinker they are.
+In her new book 100 Tricks to Appear Smart in Meetings, Cooper satirises corporate culture as we know it, with a particular emphasis on meetings – the necessary evil where people go to demonstrate how much they love the sound of their own voice, plan what to stream on Netflix that night, and allow the boss to see what a big-picture-thinker they are.